 scans a replica EBS volume that GuardDuty generates based on the snapshot of the EBS volume for trojans, worms, crypto miners, rootkits, bots, and more.

 AWS Certification Exam Practice Questions

-- Which AWS service makes it easy to detect and report unexpected and potentially malicious activity in your AWS environment?
+Which AWS service makes detecting and reporting unexpected and potentially malicious activity in your AWS environment easy?